Geenesh/geenesh.github.io/README.md

 Here are some of the projects I've worked on using React Native:

-1. *Project 1*: Mobile App for a telecom company - Confidential.
+1. Mobile App for a telecom company - Super App.

-2. *Project 2*: Mobile App for HR management
+2. Mobile App for HR management

+3. Mobile App for Inventory Management

+4. Mobile App social media for a people intesrested in sports.

 ## 📚 What I'm Learning

-I'm currently learning more about *GraphQL* and *Apollo Client* to enhance my skills in managing data in React Native applications.
+I'm currently learning more about *GraphQL* and *Machine learinging & LLM's* to enhance my skills in managing data in React Native applications.

 ## 📫 How to reach me